The Creation ADC

 Every Creation ADC is capable of recording at 44.1, 48, 88.2, 96, 176.4, 192 kHz (or faster on special order).

 This is the basic Creation ADC with single-ended analog (RCA) inputs and without wordclock.
 Includes UPCI jitter filter and coaxial (RCA) digital and optical TOSLINK outputs.
-EUR 3250,- incl.
-5 years limited warranty and world wide shipping (air parcel).
+EUR 6500,- incl.
+5 years limited warranty and shipping.

 Single-ended analog input, with wordclock.